-The assumptions have been updated from the last actuarial valuation based on the Actuarial Experience Investigation Study approved by the Board on May 22, 2020.
+The assumptions have been updated since the last actuarial valuation and were approved by the Board on May 17, 2023 based on the Actuarial Experience Investigation.
+We believe the assumptions are internally consistent and are reasonable, based on the actual experience of ERSRI.
+The combined effect of the assumptions used in this valuation is expected to have no significant bias.
 Below is a summary of the changes made to the assumptions: